De Beers: Oppenheimer control

 During the early 1930s, the company conducted experimental work which in large part pioneered the use of diamond drills.
 This was highly preferable to more expensive and rarer carbons previously in use.
 The Free State Gold Rush was made possible in part due to this innovation, as the fields required deep drilling to reach gold-bearing reefs.

-In May 1955, Ernest Oppenheimer opened the new headquarters which combined the operations of Anglo American and the De Beers group.
-After Ernest died in November 1957, operation of Anglo and De Beers were passed on to his son, Harry Oppenheimer.
-Under Harry, the company expanded to several different countries around the globe, including Canada, Australia, Malaysia, Portugal, Zambia, and Tanzania.
+In May 1955, Ernest Oppenheimer opened a new headquarters which combined the operations of Anglo American and the De Beers group.
+After Ernest died in November 1957, operation of Anglo and De Beers was passed on to his son, Harry Oppenheimer.
+Under Harry, the company expanded to several different countries, including Canada, Australia, Malaysia, Portugal, Zambia, and Tanzania.
 In South Africa, Harry opposed apartheid, arguing that it hindered economic growth.
 Despite this, De Beers has been criticized for profiting from the system during the apartheid period.
 By 1973, Anglo and De Beers accounted for 10 percent of South Africa's gross national product and 30 percent of the country's exports.

 Throughout the 1960s and 1970s, De Beers attempted to secretly enter the United States' diamond market, being forced to divest its American assets in 1975 to avoid the risk of violating anti-trust laws.
 Harry Oppenheimer stepped down as the chairman and director of Anglo-American and De Beers in December 1982.